Bone: Fractures

 In normal bone, fractures occur when there is significant force applied or repetitive trauma over a long time.
 Fractures can also occur when a bone is weakened, such as with osteoporosis, or when there is a structural problem, such as when the bone remodels excessively (such as Paget's disease) or is the site of the growth of cancer.
 Common fractures include wrist fractures and hip fractures, associated with osteoporosis, vertebral fractures associated with high-energy trauma and cancer, and fractures of long-bones.
 Not all fractures are painful.
 When serious, depending on the fractures type and location, complications may include flail chest, compartment syndromes or fat embolism.

 Compound fractures involve the bone's penetration through the skin.
 Some complex fractures can be treated by the use of bone grafting procedures that replace missing bone portions.

 Fractures and their underlying causes can be investigated by X-rays, CT scans and MRIs.
 Fractures are described by their location and shape, and several classification systems exist, depending on the location of the fracture.
 A common long bone fracture in children is a Salter–Harris fracture.
 When fractures are managed, pain relief is often given, and the fractured area is often immobilised.
 This is to promote bone healing.
 In addition, surgical measures such as internal fixation may be used.
 Because of the immobilisation, people with fractures are often advised to undergo rehabilitation.

 Tumors

-There are several types of tumor that can affect bone; examples of benign bone tumors include osteoma, osteoid osteoma, osteochondroma, osteoblastoma, enchondroma, giant-cell tumor of bone, and aneurysmal bone cyst.
+Tumor that can affect bone in several ways.
+Examples of benign bone tumors include osteoma, osteoid osteoma, osteochondroma, osteoblastoma, enchondroma, giant-cell tumor of bone, and aneurysmal bone cyst.